top of page

 Heidi Wiederkehr has worked with CAORC since 1997 and was appointed Executive Director in 2023.
 She is responsible for the overall operation of CAORC and its programs.
 She oversees CAORC's administrative, programmatic, and financial management, including: managing day-to-day operations of CAORC; providing strategic direction and operational and fiscal guidance to the Overseas Research Centers; managing staff; and overseeing all grants and sub-grants.

 Heidi also works to expand research opportunities for American and host-country scholars, develop collaborative programming among institutions, and establish centers in areas of the world where infrastructure to support research exchange is lacking.
-She has worked with American and host-country scholars and officials to establish new overseas research centers in Sri Lanka, Mexico, Cambodia, Palestine, Iraq, Afghanistan, Mongolia, Indonesia, Nepal, the South Caucasus, and Myanmar (Burma).
+She has worked with American and host-country scholars and officials to establish new overseas research centers in Sri Lanka, Mexico, Cambodia, Iraq, Afghanistan, Mongolia, Indonesia, Nepal, the South Caucasus, and Burma.

-Heidi came to CAORC from the Edmund A. Walsh School of Foreign Service, Georgetown University, with a focus on Non-Western history and diplomacy, and eight years of experience in non-profit grants management.
+Heidi came to CAORC from the Edmund A. Walsh School of Foreign Service, Georgetown University, with a focus on Non-Western history and diplomacy and eight years of experience in grant management.

 Program Director

-Jeff received his bachelor’s degree in Studio Art and English from Skidmore College, and his M.F.A. from the Art Institute of Boston at Lesley University.
+Jeff holds a bachelor’s degree in Studio Art and English from Skidmore College and an MFA from Lesley University College of Art and Design.

 Zaydoon Zaid